SihamTabik/Pistol-Detection-in-Videos/README.md

 1. The complete description of the detection model can be found in this paper:

-Automatic Handgun Detection Alarm in Videos Using Deep Learning R Olmos, S Tabik, F Herrera
+Automatic Handgun Detection Alarm in Videos Using Deep Learning.
+R Olmos, S Tabik, F Herrera.
 Neurocomputing.
 DOI: https://doi.org/10.1016/j.neucom.2017.05.012.

 2. File "ComplementaryMaterial.pdf" shows five Figures, Figure 1 and 2 illustrates 6 images from database-2 and database-5.
 Figure 3, 4 and 5 show some results of the detection model.